RRLash/Map-Making-Tools/Tutorials/OSM-Export_Tools.md

 # [overpass turbo](http://overpass-turbo.eu)

 Overpass turbo is fantastic way to query and export just the data you want from OSM.
+You can choose to query features with a single OSM tag (e.g. amenity=parking) using the Overpass Turbo Wizard, or you can chose to modify the query into something more complex, such as all amenity features where the key value starts with parking (e.g. amenity=parking and amenity=parking_space).
+The second example below shows how to query features for a single tag key, such as all the highways.
+Finally, the last example shows how you can automatically export your features into JOSM, which is a really useful tool if you want features covering a larger area than JOSM will allow you to natively download from the OSM server.

-## Exporting Parking Lots and Parking Spaces in Virginia-Highland Neighborhood
+## Query Parking Lots and Parking Spaces in Virginia-Highland Neighborhood
 The following is an example I used when I wanted to export parking lots and parking spaces in my neighborhood.

 The first query was constructed by using the Wizard tool, where I entered the parking lot tag, which is amenity=parking